-First things first, you’ll want to be sure to discuss this with your officiant to make sure they’re aware of what you want to do and to make the time for it during your ceremony, but with that said, here’s what you’ll want to do and what you’ll need to do it;
+First things first, you'll want to be sure to discuss this with your officiant to make sure they're aware of what you want to do and to take the time for it during your ceremony, but with that said, here's what you'll want to do and what you'll need to do it:

-During your wedding ceremony, most commonly after vows have been said and rings have been exchanged, your officiant will let your guests know that you’re about to have a wine box ceremony.
-The box will be placed on a table with the bottle of wine inside it and you and your partner will then place your letters inside the box.
-Some couples may choose to have their officiant say a few words about it and if that’s something you want to do, you will need to discuss that further with the officiant.
-Alternatively, you can just have your officiant explain what’s going on while you and your partner carry this out.
+During your wedding ceremony, most commonly after vows have been said and rings have been exchanged, your officiant will let your guests know that you're about to have a wine box ceremony.
+You will place the box on a table with the bottle of wine inside it, and you and your partner will then place your letters inside the box.
+Some couples may choose to have their officiant say a few words about it, and if that's something you want to do, you will need to discuss that further with the officiant.
+Alternatively, you can just have your officiant explain what's going on while you and your partner carry this out.

-When it comes to sealing the box closed, there have been a range of ways brides have done it over the years.
-Some couples might choose to close the box by nailing it shut while others may opt for a special ribbon or some type of wax seal; there are many options and it’s really just a matter of individual taste on your part.
+When it comes to sealing the box closed, there have been many ways brides have done it over the years.
+Some couples might choose to close the box by nailing it shut, while others may opt for a special ribbon or some wax seal; there are many options, and it's just a matter of individual taste on your part.

 When do I open it?

-While this is totally up to you and your partner, traditionally most couples will open it on their 5th wedding anniversary.
-It’s a lovely throwback & reminder of your wedding day on a big milestone in life and lets you create a pretty beautiful moment on such a special day.
-Some couples also opt to open this up earlier if they’re going through a rough patch or maybe something monumental is happening in their life such as buying their first home together.
+While this is totally up to you and your partner, traditionally, most couples will open it on their 5th wedding anniversary.
+It's a lovely throwback & reminder of your wedding day on a significant milestone in life and lets you create a pretty beautiful moment on such a special day.
+Some couples also opt to open this up earlier if they're going through a rough patch or maybe something monumental is happening in their life, such as buying their first home together.

-While wine box ceremonies aren’t as common as some other types, they definitely add a beautiful and sentimental moment into your wedding ceremony with the bonus of creating an extra wedding day memory years later.
+While wine box ceremonies aren't as common as some other types, they add a beautiful and sentimental moment to your wedding ceremony with the bonus of creating a different wedding day memory years later.